 Purpose.
-The National Science Foundation (NSF) Higher Education Research and Development (HERD) Survey is the primary source of information on separately accounted for R&D expenditures within higher education institutions in the United States and outlying areas.
+The Higher Education Research and Development (HERD) Survey is the primary source of information on separately accounted for R&D expenditures within higher education institutions in the United States and outlying areas.

 Data collection authority.
-The information is solicited under the authority of the National Science Foundation Act of 1950, as amended.
-The Office of Management and Budget (OMB) control number is 3145-0100 and expires on 30 September 2016.
+The information is solicited under the authority of the National Science Foundation Act of 1950, as amended, and the America COMPETES Reauthorization Act of 2010.
+The Office of Management and Budget (OMB) control number is 3145-0100 and expires on 30 September 2019.

 Survey contractor.
-ICF International.
+ICF.

 Survey sponsor.
-The HERD Survey is sponsored by NSF.
+The HERD Survey is sponsored by the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation.